gygrazok/witchmod/README.md

 9. Your modded version of **Slay The Spire** can now be launched by double-clicking on `ModTheSpire.jar`
 10. This will open a mod select menu where you need to make sure that both `BaseMod` and `WitchMod` are checked before clicking **play**

-## Credits ##
+# Credits #
 1. Thanks to the [devs](https://www.megacrit.com/) of **SlayTheSpire** for making such and awesome game, allowing us to mod it, and allowing us to use recolored versions of their art assets in our mod
-2. Thanks to test447 and contributors (https://github.com/daviscook477) for BaseMod!!
+2. Thanks to test447 and contributors (https://github.com/daviscook477) for BaseMod
-3. Thanks to kiooeht and contributors (https://github.com/kiooeht) for ModTheSpire!!
+3. Thanks to kiooeht and contributors (https://github.com/kiooeht) for ModTheSpire

 ## Art Assets ##
 Except for the recolored STS assets, all other (crappy) art has been made by me, sometimes by modifying existing CC0 (public domain) assets by various authors.
-If you want to use these assets in your own mod, feel free to do so, although it would be nice to credit me.
+If you want to use these assets in your own mod, feel free to do so, although it would be nice to credit this mod as the source.
-If you want to submit new, better art for this mod, feel free to do so.
-Probably whatever you can come up with is going to be better than the current stuff.
+If you want to submit new, better art for this mod, you are more than welcome.